kwhitley/itty.dev/itty-router/getting-started.md

 ```

 ### Notes
-- These functions the router itself, allowing chaining route definitions for convenience (see example).
+- These functions return the router itself, allowing chaining route definitions for convenience (see example).
 - The `router.all()` channel matches to ALL methods.
 - Route-definitions are the same across all router types.
 <!--